What is the Farm Evaluation & why is it required?

 Who is required to complete a Farm Evaluation?

-All growers are required to complete the Farm Evaluations using the template on the Member Online Data Management Tool that is approved by the CVWB Executive Officer for all enrolled parcels.
+All growers are required to complete the Farm Evaluations using the template on the Member Online Data Management Tool.

 When is the Farm Evaluation Due?

-The Farm Evaluation is due via the Colusa Glenn Subwatershed Program’s Member Online Data Management Tool on February 1, 2020.
+The Farm Evaluation is due via the Colusa Glenn Subwatershed Program’s Member Online Data Management Tool each February.